openebs/website/docs/versioned_docs/version-2.11.0/user-guides/cstor-csi.md

 ### Volume Tunable

 Performance tunings based on the workload can be set using Volume Policy.
 The list of tunings that can be configured are given below:
-* **queueDepth:**<br />
- This limits the ongoing IO count from iscsi client on Node to cStor target pod.
+* **queueDepth:**<br /> This limits the ongoing IO count from iscsi client on Node to cStor target pod.
 The default value for this parameter is set at 32.
-* **luworkers** <br />cStor target IO worker threads, sets the number of threads that are working on QueueDepth queue.
+* **luworkers:** <br /> cStor target IO worker threads, sets the number of threads that are working on QueueDepth queue.
 The default value for this parameter is set at 6.
 In case of better number of cores and RAM, this value can be 16, which means 16 threads will be running for each volume.
-* **zvolWorkers:**<br />cStor volume replica IO worker threads, defaults to the number of cores on the machine.
+* **zvolWorkers:**<br /> cStor volume replica IO worker threads, defaults to the number of cores on the machine.
 In case of better number of cores and RAM, this value can be 16.

 Given below is a sample YAML that has the above parameters configured.